kennyliu188/taskblocks/PRIVACY.md

 ## Contact Us

-If you have questions about this Privacy Policy, please contact us at: [你的邮箱，如 your-email@example.com]
+If you have questions about this Privacy Policy, please contact us at: [kennyliu188@hotmail.com]

 ## Third-Party Links